xpdAcq/xpdAcq/doc/usb_Scan.rst

 .. autofunction:: xpdacq.beamtime.ScanPlan

-telling what (at the time of writing) the ScanPlan object needs.
-The ``Init signature`` has exactly the required and optional arguments that we have to give ``Scan`` (optional arguments have a default value indicated by the ``=`` sign.
+Firstly, we see required and optional arguments that we have to give ``ScanPlan`` (optional arguments have a default value indicated by the ``=`` sign.
 If that argument is not specified it will take the default value).
 The ``Docstring`` field has some more explanation about what these different arguments are.
 The docstring is documentation written in the code itself by the